hoffoo/termboxutil/README.md

 		termbox.Flush()
 	}

-	// now start looping for input - this will block, passing any termbox event to the currently focused window screen.Loop()
+	// now start looping for input - this will block, passing any termbox
+	// event to the currently focused window screen.Loop()

 ```

-=== Notes ===
+###Notes

 - Tries to avoid flush except for when that is the only obvious option (on resize if windows are resizable) - Call termbox.Flush when you want to see any screen changes.
 - Tries to stay out of the way, and still give some nice features